tahrer007/spot-it-web/README.md

 ## About the App
 ### about the idea
 The wild pigs of Haifa have invaded almost all the city. as a stranger, I didn't know where I can be without meeting them.
-I am asking myself all the time, if I could know which street they visit frequently.
+I am asked myself all the time, if I could know which streets they visit frequently.

 ### how it is work ?
 the app shows all the locations of spotted boars in the last 48 hours. as well as the most affected neighborhoods.